 University Instruction

-Curators and collections staff teach a large and growing number of courses in eight academic departments across four schools or colleges at the University of Alaska Fairbanks.
+Curators and collections staff teach courses in academic departments across varied schools or colleges at the University of Alaska Fairbanks.
 Curators hold joint faculty appointments with UAF academic units and advise undergraduates, graduate students, and postdoctoral researchers in this capacity.
-Below is a list of courses taught by museum faculty and staff.
+Below is a selection of courses taught by museum faculty and staff.

 College of Liberal Arts